opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 ### ***Bundle of Documents pursuant to Order 9, Rule 25(10)***

-(4) The claimant is to prepare the Bundle of Documents referred in Order 9, Rule 25(10) of the Rules of Court 2021 in the following format.
+(4) The claimant is to prepare the Bundle of Documents referred to in Order 9, Rule 25(10) of the Rules of Court 2021 in the following format.

 >(a) **Volume I** – the last pleading (which incorporates all the previous pleadings), which should also include any further and better particulars to the relevant pleading.
 The earlier versions of the pleading should not be included.
 Any particulars to the pleading should be arranged directly below the relevant pleading.
 The orders of Court given at the Case Conferences which are relevant for the trial should be included at the end.
 Where directed by the Court, the plaintiff’s solicitors are to prepare a table in the manner and form set out in [Form 20](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2020.pdf) of Appendix A1 to these Practice Directions.
 The table seeks to provide an overview of the parties’ positions reflected in the last pleading (which incorporates all the previous pleadings).